Roots: Hidden Gems to Discover

 New Words to Learn

-The center of the carrot is stained red.
+The center of the carrot is staned red.
 This part of the vein is called the “xylem”.
 It takes water upward to the rest of the plant.
-The xylem can also take nutrients that are dissolved in the water to the parts of the plants that it is also sending water.
+The xylem can also take nutrients that are dissolved in the water to the parts of the plants that it is sending water to.

 Look at the cut end again, very closely.
 Find the other part of the veins.
 They won’t be stained and it will look like a light orange ring around the stained center.
 Try using a magnifying glass to help you see them.
 Those veins carry water up AND down the root.
 Huh?
 How does it do that?
 That part of the root is called the “phloem”.
 I remember that word because it sounds like “flow”, which reminds me of water running.